Russell Cooke Putney London 2

 My in-depth knowledge and experience allows me to develop highly effective strategies for my clients.
 I always prioritise proportionality and my clients’ long-term goals.
 I offer practical and commercial advice whether at an early stage, in settlement discussions, and once proceedings have commenced.

 Joshua is a senior associate in the dispute resolution team.
-He advises on disputes involving individuals, businesses and charities.
+He advises on disputes involving individuals, companies, institutions and charities.

-His practice covers a wide range of areas, but with a particular focus on contractual disputes, corporate disputes and negligence claims against professionals.
-Joshua has extensive experience advising on a range of high value and complex commercial litigation matters.
+His practice covers a wide range of areas, but with a particular focus on contractual disputes, negligence claims against professionals and reputation management matters.
+Joshua has extensive experience advising on a range of high value and complex litigation.
+He advises clients that find themselves the subject of unwanted attention and who are seeking to safeguard their privacy and reputation.

 Joshua is recognised for providing his clients with pragmatic advice, ensuring their desired outcome is achieved through bespoke legal advice and commercial awareness.